SeetiTel/Documentation/Encryption.md

-Encrypted whistles will be base64 encoded AES-256 CTR encrypted, with a random 8 digit hex key.
+Encrypted whistles will be hex encoded AES-256 CTR encrypted, with a random 8 digit hex key.